Edmund I, King of the English

 Murder of Edmund I; Credit – Wikipedia

 On May 26, 946, Edmund was celebrating the feast of St. Augustine of Canterbury at a royal hunting lodge in Pucklechurch, north of Bath, England.
 The story usually given is that during the feast, Edmund recognized Leofa, a thief he had exiled several years earlier.
 He asked his steward to arrest Leofa but a fight erupted.
 Edmund intervened, was stabbed, and died at the age of 24.
-Recent research indicates that Edmund may have been the victim of political assassination and suggests that the characterization of Edmund’s killer as a thief was fabricated by later chroniclers to counter rumors that the king was the victim of a political assassination.
+Recent research indicates that Edmund may have been the victim of political assassination and chroniclers fabricated the characterization of Edmund’s killer as a fabricated as a thief to counter rumors that the king was the victim of a political assassination.
 Edmund was buried at Glastonbury Abbey in Glastonbury, Somerset, England but his tomb was destroyed during the Dissolution of the Monasteries during the reign of King Henry VIII.
 Because Edmund’s two sons were very young, he was succeeded by his brother Eadred.

 Ruins of Glastonbury Abbey; Credit – Wikipedia